Skip to content

 The labels tab in Gmail

-3. Scroll down to Labels, and click the Create new label button.
+4. Scroll down to Labels, and click Create new label.

 The create new label button in Gmail

-4. Enter your new label name, choose a parent label if applicable, and click Create.
+5. In the popup that appears, enter your new label name, choose a parent label to nest it under if applicable, and click Create.

 The label icon on an email in Gmail

-2. This will bring up a list of your current labels, as well as a menu at the bottom.
-In this menu, click Create new.
+3. This will bring up a list of your current labels, as well as the option to create new ones.
+Click Create new.

 The create new option from the menu bar in Gmail

-3. Like in previous creation methods, add your new label name, choose a parent label if applicable, and click Create.
+4. Like in previous creation methods, enter your new label name, choose a parent label if applicable, and click Create.

-Note: This last method of label creation will automatically add your new label to the email you created it from.
+Note: If you create a new label directly from an email, it'll automatically apply that label to the email you created it from.
 I generally save this method for when I know I'll be receiving lots of emails about the same topic and haven't already created a label for that topic.
 For example, if I just signed up for a newsletter about content marketing, I would open up the first email and create a new label called "Content marketing" that I could then apply to future emails as well.

 How to automatically label emails in Gmail

-1. Click the Show search options icon in the search box at the top of your Gmail inbox.
+1. In the Gmail search box at the top of your inbox, click the Show search options icon.

 The search filters icon in Gmail